rwth-i6/sisyphus/README.md

    - sudo pip3 install fusepy
    - sudo addgroup $USER fuse  # depending on your system

+# Documentation
+Can be created using make in the doc directory.
+A prepared html version can be found here: doc/_build/html/index.html

 # Example
 A short toy workflow example is given in the example directory.